ESCR #4

-3-4/11 Examination and surveillance
+Examination and surveillance.

 Everybody seems to watch everyone in this place.
-We watch soldiers, they observe us.
+We watch the soldiers, they observe us.
 A number of buildings on Örö is dedicated to guarantee safety through surveillance.
 A fortress, an island, a nation must be guarded, it seems.
 In the woods, I come across this sign.

 Even insects are being monitored throughout the island, multiple insect traps are brightly lit at night.
 As I stroll between trees, a black woodpecker curiously looks at me from behind a tree, while I try to observe him, in turn.

-In my experience, I like to detect outstanding elements, singular events.
-Phenomena that come to the foreground catch my attention.
+There is not much going on here, and one begins to record small things and details.
+For entertainment?
+For safety?
+For art?
+I have observed that phenomena that come to the foreground catch my attention – I like to detect outstanding elements and singular events.
 Human perception is geared to provide safety from the unexpected.
-There is a connection to patterning and also to composing.
+For me, there is a strong connection between perceiving, patterning and composing.
 However, a solid background must be provided to sustain the appearance of the singular.
 If too many singularities occur in succession, they form a new background.
 They lose their specialness.

 Looking at my own footprints in the sand, I notice the lines on the rock nearby.
 These traces were left by a glacier a long time ago.
 They will stay on, while my traces will be washed away by the sea rather soon.